MitchiLaser/MAXwel/README.md

 A [template for an empty VHDL project](template/vhdl) with correct pin assignments is available [in the `template` directory](template/).
 The directory also contains a [template for a schematic based circuit design](template/schematic).
 All templates are intended to be used with the [Quartus](https://fpgasoftware.intel.com/) software from Intel.

+## TODO

+This is just my personal list of TODO-Notes on this project.
+Maybe there is something for you to do as well :)

+- update the docs (text + Landing-Page) to match the new pin-mapping
+- Add a reverse polarity protection to the board
+- Add holes to the board to attach a plexiglass cover
+- Update the template projects to match the new pin mapping and also add timing constraints for the clocks to the templates
+- Create a list with the information of which part was ordered where.
+This is important for future reference and also for the documentation
+- create some example projects and a "getting started" guide
+- write own GUI application to draw circuits and call Quartus in the background for synthesis and upload (alternatively finalise the overlay).
+This UI needs to be better than the Quartus Software.

 ## What else?